YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Pros and Cons of Hair Transplant in Turkey for Patients

-So the clear answer is not that Turkey is good or bad.
-Turkey has both responsible surgeon-led clinics and high volume hair mills.
+So I do not answer this as “Turkey is good” or “Turkey is bad.”
+Turkey has responsible surgeon-led clinics and high-volume hair mills.
 The clinic model matters more than the country.
-Look at who makes the surgical plan, who performs the important steps, how many patients are treated in one day, and whether the donor area is protected for the future.
+Look at who makes the surgical plan, who performs the important steps, how many people are treated in one day, whether consent is clearly understood, and whether donor reserve is protected for the future.

 The main disadvantage is variation in clinic quality.
 Strong clinics and weak clinics can look very similar online.
 A polished website, hotel transfer, dramatic before and after photo, or fast WhatsApp quote does not prove that the operation will be medically responsible.